etpalmer63/WhatsUpDoc/README.md

 * Docs Like Code, by Anne Gentle
 * Thinking in Systems: A Primer, by Donella H. Meadows
-  * Perspective on challenges and solutions for current scientific software documentation.
+  * For a perspective on challenges and solutions for current scientific software documentation.

 ## Useful Website
 [Write the Docs!](http://www.writethedocs.org)